 In late June, Ryen Russillo had Chris Finch on his podcast to discuss the Minnesota Timberwolves’ turnaround last season.
 The Wolves were 46-36 last year after finishing 23-49 in 2020-21.
-Gersson Rosas fired Flip Saunders after a Feb.
+Gersson Rosas fired Ryan Saunders after a Feb.
 21 game in New York and hired Chris Finch off the Toronto Raptors’ coaching staff.
 Minnesota was 13-40 at that time but finished 13-9 under Finch, who took over in the middle of a nine-game losing streak.

 A year later, he doubled their win total.